 Transport Compliance and Enforcement

 Cockburn Cement Limited is committed to creating a safer environment for our community.
-As such we have taken a proactive approach in assisting our transportation partners to adhere to the new chain of responsibility legislation.
+As such, we have taken a proactive approach in assisting our transportation partners to adhere to the chain of responsibility legislation.

-The main elements of the new legislation are as follows:
+The object of the legislation is as follows:

 This means that Cockburn Cement Limited, and all other companies involved with the transportation of freight on Australian roads, now has an onus to assess their responsibilities under the compliance and enforcement legislation and take all appropriate steps to ensure that no breaches occur by any party within their chain of responsibility.